WWF in push to expand Great Barrier Reef protection

 The campaign is being designated a priority across the WWF's 80 offices around the world.

-Environment Minister Greg Hunt criticised the report as misleading, saying even with the ban on the disposal of dredge material in the reef marine park the government was focused on protecting the reef and would work with organisations like the WWF to do so.
+Environment Minister Greg Hunt criticized the report as misleading, saying even with the ban on the disposal of dredge material in the reef marine park the government was focused on protecting the reef and would work with organizations like the WWF to do so.

 "It's disappointing that WWF's report is so inaccurate and out of date and has the potential to mislead the international community," Hunt's spokesman, John O'Doherty, said in an email.